NCI-GDC/gdc-somatic-variant-calling-workflow/README.md

 The main runner is `gdc-somatic-variant-calling.cwl`

-(#Note: the runner uses prestaged reference files, and build index for input bam.
-There is a draft `utils/download_all_reference.cwl` to download all the reference file, but not tested yet.)
+(#Note: the runner uses prestaged reference files, and builds index for input bam.
+There is a draft `utils/download_all_reference.cwl` to download all the reference file, but hasn't been tested yet.)

 The bioclient `config_file` example is:
 ```